paperbark place

 a few practical things

-Karina Schofield is a registered counsellor with the Australian Counselling Association and holds a Bachelor of Counselling from Edith Cowan University
+Karina Schofield is a registered counsellor with the Australian Counselling Association and holds a Bachelor of Counselling from Edith Cowan University.
+She is currently studying a Master of Counselling at the University of New England

 Follow us on instagram @paperbarkplacecounselling